 - Reach orgasm: Ejaculation by the man is essential for the woman to get pregnant, even if the woman doesn’t have an orgasm.
 However, the orgasmic movement after ejaculation can help propel the sperm towards the egg and removes a hostile environment in the vagina (12).

-- Quit smoking:Smoking affects the estrogen levels in women and impairs ovulation.
+- Quit smoking:Smoking affects the estrogeniXA hormone that regulates the development of female sex characteristics levels in women and impairs ovulation.
 In men, it is known to affect the quality of sperm (13).

 - Avoid alcohol: Excessive alcohol consumption may alter the menstrual cycle and increase the risk of infertility (14).
-Likewise, alcohol consumption in men is linked to reduced testosterone levels, impotence, and infertility (15).
+Likewise, alcohol consumption in men is linked to reduced testosteroneiXA sex hormone involved in the development of secondary sexual characteristics in men levels, impotence, and infertility (15).

 - Maintain a healthy weight:Being overweight or under-weight may affect fertility.
 Check your BMI and try to maintain an ideal weight after consulting a nutritionist.